Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] reference to base class // References to the base class are not required in Java, Javascript & Python
 - [ ] reference to this pointer // While Python & Javascript may require passing this or self in the constructor, It is not passed in Java constructor.
 - [x] none // Above 3 are incorrect so "none" is the answer

+#### Q83.
+What are the four principles of object-oriented programming?

+- [ ] manipulation, encapsulation, inheritance, and dependency inversion
+- [ ] dependency inversion, open/closed principle, encapsulation, and inheritance
+- [ ] interface segregation, abstraction, dependency inversion, and inheritance
+- [x] abstraction, encapsulation, inheritance, and polymorphism